Durant, Nets rout Knicks after making Vaughn head coach

 CLIPPERS 114, LAKERS 101

-James felt discomfort in his leg and groin shortly after he backed down Paul George to draw a foul in the paint with less than five minutes to play.
-James sat out Monday at Utah to rest the persistent pain in his left foot, but was having one of his best games this season before his latest physical setback.
+The Lakers said James felt soreness in his left leg that appeared to occur after he backed down Paul George to draw a foul in the paint.
+James had sat out Monday’s game at Utah to rest the persistent pain in his left foot, but he was having one of his best games of the season before his latest injury.

 James, on pace to pass Kareem Abdul-Jabbar this season to become the NBA’s career scoring leader, hit four 3-pointers and added eight rebounds and five assists against the Clippers while finishing one shy of his season high in points.

 George scored 29 points as the Clippers extended their recent domination of their arena roommates with their ninth consecutive victory over the Lakers.
-Norman Powell added 18 for the Clippers, who had seven scorers in double figures during their fifth victory in the past six games without injured star Kawhi Leonard, who missed his 10th game this season.
+Norman Powell added 18 points for the Clippers, who had seven scorers in double figures during their fifth victory in the past six games without injured star Kawhi Leonard.

-The Clippers are unbeaten in the city rivalry since July 2020 and still perfect against the Lakers under coach Tyronn Lue, who took over in October 2020.
+The Clippers remained unbeaten in the city rivalry since July 2020.
+They still haven’t lost to the Lakers under coach Tyronn Lue, who took over in October 2020.

 Anthony Davis had 21 points and nine rebounds for the Lakers, who dropped to 2-9 with their fourth consecutive defeat.